jeezcalmdown88/resume/README.md

-# static-resume
+# Resume
-My Static Resume Website
+You...should be seeing my resume website, not this.
+Call the devcops!